elstc/cakephp-activity-logger/README.md

 #### AutoIssuerComponent

-If you using `AuthComponent`, the `AutoIssuerComponent` will help set issuer to Tables.
+If you using `Authorization` plugin or `AuthComponent`, the `AutoIssuerComponent` will help set issuer to Tables.

 ```php
 // In AppController